DarkYasiyaMr/QUUEN-ESHU-MD/Readme.md

 ### Prerequisites

-Before installing NEXUS-MD, ensure that you have the following dependencies installed on your system:
+Before installingNEXUS-MD, ensure that you have the following dependencies installed on your system:

 - FFmpeg
 - Node.js

 ### Deploy on Any Shell (Including Termux)

-To deploy NEXUS-MD on any shell, including Termux, follow these steps:
+To deployNEXUS-MD on any shell, including Termux, follow these steps:

-1. Fork theQUUEN ESHU-MD repository
+1. Fork theNEXUS-MD repository
 2. Edit the `config.js` file with your desired configuration details
 3. Install the required dependencies by running the following commands:
    - `npm install`